ArwaAlqhtani/kidney_disease_prediction/README.md

 predict CKD two months earlier

-So as part of the CPIS490 - Big Data course at king Abdulaziz university We used our knowledge from this course to apply 3 different classification algorithms to predict whether the person will develop a CKD or not.
+So as part of the CPIS490 - Big Data course at king Abdulaziz university We used our knowledge from this course to apply 3 different classification algorithms using R language to predict whether the person will develop a CKD or not,

 using :
 1-Regression method